harshtalks/harshtalks/README.md

 - 👋 Hi, Roses are #FF0000, violets are #0000FF and I’m @harshtalks
-- 🤍 Typescript is Love, Typescript is Life
-- 🌱 I’m currently learning about Effects
-- 💞️ I’m looking to collaborate on fullstack/frontend projects
 - 📫 How to reach me [@harshtalks](https://instagram.com/harshtalks)

 <!---